The 20 Best Hemangioblastoma Doctors in Japan

 Sapporo, JP

-Mizuho Mitamura practices in Sapporo, Japan.
+Mizuho Mitamura practices practicing medicine in Sapporo, Japan.
 Mitamura is rated as an Advanced expert by MediFind in the treatment of Hemangioblastoma.
-Their top areas of expertise are Hemangioblastoma, Hemangioma, Diabetic Retinopathy, Retinal Detachment, and Vitrectomy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Hemangioblastoma, Hemangioma, Diabetic Retinopathy, Retinal Detachment, and Vitrectomy.

 Advanced in Hemangioblastoma